Lupine companion plants and what you should avoid

 Coneflowers thrive in diverse soil types.
 Flourishing in well-drained, loamy soil under the radiant warmth of sunlight, they embody adaptability and grandeur.
 Consistent moisture and occasional pruning support robust growth and prolific flowering.
 Coneflowers offer general benefits to neighboring plants by attracting pollinators and enhancing overall garden biodiversity.

-Planting these plants next to lupine have huge negative effects on the development of your plant.
+Planting these plants next to lupine has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your lupine.
 Because of these negative effects, we don’t recomment growing the plants below next to your lupine.

 Broccoli